 You and I are invited to the Kingdom of God

-And this is also true of the Kingdom of God.
+This is also true of the Kingdom of God.
 We have already seen from the prophecies above that this Kingdom will have a special Nature (glorious and everlasting) and a Constitution (of peace, fairness, harmony in nature etc.).
 It is the other two components that make the Kingdom of God possible: its King and its citizens.
 We look at the King in the next article.
-In the meantime you may want to ask yourself if you would want to be a citizen in this Kingdom of God – even yearn for it like a thirsty person.
+In the meantime you may want to ask yourself if you would want to be a citizen in this Kingdom of God.
 Here is how the prophet Isaiah (pbuh), through his message, invites all people who would want to be citizens in This Kingdom.

 “Come, all you who are thirsty, come to the waters; and you who have no money, come, buy and eat! … without money and without cost.
 Why spend money on what is not bread, and your labor on what does not satisfy?
 Listen, listen to me, and eat what is good, and your soul will delight in the richest of fare.
 Give ear and come to me; hear me, that your soul may live.
 I will make an everlasting covenant with you, my faithful love promised to David… Seek the LORD while he may be found; call on him while he is near.
 (Isaiah 55:1-6)